Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 ------------------------------------------------------------------------------

-Now that I have mentioned some of high-society's agents with their views, I am next going to ask some of these commercial LLMs difficult questions on corporatistism, how corporatistic A.I. is, to demonstrate its intelligence in emotional processing and socioeconomics.
+Now that I have mentioned some of high-society's agents with their views, I am next going to ask some of these commercial LLMs difficult questions on corporatism, how corporatistic A.I. is, to demonstrate its intelligence in emotional processing and socioeconomics.

 ![image info](Screenshot%202026-09-16%20011644.png)